emilianoyoung/ai/_posts/2019-12-18-nvidia-announces-new-orin-auto-ai-processor.md

 related:
   - title: "Nvidia announces a host of advances in AI and Automobiles at GTC 2019"
-    excerpt: "Baidu, which is China’s most prominent company in the field of AI ...
+    excerpt: "Baidu, which is China’s most prominent company in the field ...
 In China, Didi and SAIC have already partnered with Nvidia for its AI platform for self-driving cars.
-A few other autonomous vehicle concepts were also shown during the keynote.
-When asked about specific timelines around the public availability for autonomous vehicles ..."
+A few other autonomous vehicle concepts were also shown during the keynote."
     publishedDateTime: 2019-12-18T07:28:00Z
     sourceUrl: https://www.techradar.com/in/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019
     ampUrl: https://www.techradar.com/in/amp/news/nvidia-announces-a-host-of-advances-in-ai-and-automobiles-at-gtc-2019